BrilliantTeam/Skript/src/test/skript/README.md

 ### Regression tests
 Under <code>regressions</code>, there are regression tests.
 Such tests are created when bugs are fixed to ensure they do not come back in future.
-File names should contain respective issue (or PR) number and its title.
+File names should contain respective issue number and its title.
+If no issue is available, PR number and title can be used in place of them.

 For example, <code>2381-multiplication in list index.sk</code>.
 Use only lower case letters in names, because issue titles are not consistent with their capitalization.